Renters' Rights Bill Hub for Letting Agents

 When will the Renters' Rights Act become effective?

-The Government has indicated that the Act's commencement date will be more than two months after Royal Assent, which was achieved in October 2025.
-This means it'll likely become effective in early to mid-2026.
+Implementation of the Renters' Rights Act will begin on May 1, 2026.
 The Government sees both the abolition of Section 21 and the end of fixed-term tenancies as non-negotiable.
 These reforms will be implemented as a priority, while others like the Decent Homes Standard and the landlord ombudsman will be implemented down the line.

 Will there be any transition period or a cut-off date for existing Section 21 notices?